Super Images -- A New 2D Perspective on 3D Medical Imaging Analysis: Results

-To verify this new approach to dealing with volumetric data, we used two different datasets.
-For the HECKTOR dataset, two settings were explored: (i) with the initial size of $144\times144\times144mm^3$, and (ii) the cropped size of $80\times80\times48mm^3$.
+We used two different datasets to verify this new approach to dealing with volumetric data.
+We used various models for the HEKCTOR dataset to see the approach's applicability.
+The atrial segmentation dataset was also used as additional support to showcase the generalizability of the approach.

-For the HECKTOR dataset, $5$-fold cross validation was used, and the mean and standard deviations are reported in Table~\ref{hecktor_results}.
-In the first setting, both the 3D U-Net with volumetric data and 2D U-Net with SIs were training using random initialization.
-The 3D U-Net achieved the DSC score of 0.718, precision of 0.749, and recall of 0.747.
-The 2D SI-based network was able to reach the DSC of 0.700, which is only marginally lower than the 3D counterpart.
-The precision and recall were 0.731 and 0.731 respectively.